GEOHACKERTEAM/SteamPanel/README.md

 FIRST CREATING YOUR ACCOUNT TO STEAM PANEL LOGGING IN AND YOU CAN GET ANY STEAM ACCOUNT WITH STEAM PANEL

-You Can Test This Paanel On http://hack.folga.com.Ge/ Demo Version
+You Can Test This Panel On http://hack.folga.com.Ge/ Demo Version